FuchsEDV/Thrixty/README.md

     <script id="test" type="text/javascript" src="[path]scripts/thrixty_initialize.js"></script>
     <link type="text/css" rel="stylesheet" href="[path]style/thrixty_styles.css">
 </head>
-[path] is the path, customers will use to access these ressources.
+[path] is the path customers browsers will use to access these ressources.
 ```

 * The file "thrixty_initialize.js" will get its own path and start loading the class files.